danielhrisca/cmerg/README.md

 # cmerg
-Python parser for CarMaker ERG files with Pandas dataframe export.
+Python parser for CarMaker ERG files with Pandas DataFrame export.

 ##

 ## Use and Examples

-Moslty these are notes for myself but hopefully someone else finds them useful.
+Mostly these are notes for myself but hopefully someone else finds them useful.

 ### Installation